 Dense Fog Advisory from MON 1:13 AM CDT until MON 8:00 AM CDT

-Dense Fog Advisory from MON 1:13 AM CDT until MON 8:00 AM CDTNew

 Issued by National Weather Service – Green Bay, WI